mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 * Azure VM created and started.
 See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
   * CentOS-based 7.7 (or higher) or UbuntuLTS 18.04.
 Instructions are provided for these releases.
   * A minimum of 128GB storage.
 The [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide includes this by default.
   * Root access on server (this is normally available by default).
+All the commands given here should be run as **root** user.
 * Access to your company's VPN or similar if required.

-###  Command line editing

-The `vi` command line editor will be used in this lab, please see this [vi cheat sheet](https://ryanstutorials.net/linuxtutorial/cheatsheetvi.php) for guidance on how to use it.

 ## Preparation

-All the commands within this guidance should be run as **root** user.
-To switch to this user, type `sudo -i` in the command line when logged in as the default Azure user (this will have been set during creation of the VM).

 ### Disable firewall and selinux/apparmor

-For the purposes of the Fusion installation, firewall and selinux will be disabled.
+To install Fusion, firewall and selinux must be disabled.

-1. Log into the VM via a terminal session and switch to root user.
+1. Log in to the VM via a terminal session and run the commands below to stop and disable iptables.

-   `ssh <docker_host>`

-   `sudo -i`

-2. Run the commands below to stop and disable iptables.

    _RHEL/CentOS_